Panix - Public

 The first is to add a + and a tag to your regular email address.
 So if your username is "abcd", if you're on a mailing list for wine lovers, you might use "abcd+wine@panix.com" as your email address for that list, and "abcd+boats@panix.com" for mailings from your sailors mailing list, and so on.

-users.panix.com
+The users.panix.com domain

 The second is to use addresses in the domain $USER.users.panix.com (where $USER is your actual username-- the "abcd" of our example above).
-That is, "abcd+wine@panix.com" is equivalent to "wine@abcd.users.panix.com", and "abcd+boats@panix.com" is equivalent to "boats@abcd.users.panix.com".
+That is, abcd+wine@panix.com is equivalent to wine@abcd.users.panix.com, and abcd+boats@panix.com is equivalent to boats@abcd.users.panix.com

 These two forms of address are equivalent to the system, so we'll call them "tagged addresses" for short.
 We'll refer to the "boats" or "wine" part of the address as the tag.